hkudclab/knee_joint/README.md

 Check out the interative web interface for the processed data at: https://www.sbms.hku.hk/dclab/knee_joint/

 # RAW data
-The raw data has been deposited at NCBI GEO with these accession numbers: GSE130919 (for mouse KJ14.5)
+The raw scRNA-seq data for the mouse E12.5, E13.5, E15.5, E18.5 and P5 samples used in this study were deposited on the NCBI GEO database with accession number GSE206303.
+Mouse E14.5 KJ (GSE130919) and M/P1 digit joint (GSE183253) datasets were previously published and available on GEO database.